containers/podman.io_old/_posts/2020-01-15-bioinformatics-with-rootless-podman.md

 ```
 Notice how the prompt changed from nbh23@colombo to root@f471459c7619 - the f471459c7619 is the part to remember, we'll interact with that later on in this post.
 It's a random allocation, so your instance will be different.

-The podman help menu's are excellent, podman -h gives you a list of subcommands, which you can then also query: -
+The Podman help menu's are excellent, podman -h gives you a list of subcommands, which you can then also query:
 ```
 [nbh23@colombo ~]$ podman -h
 manage pods and images